DionWu/amtsimplified/content/iso-exercise-planner.md

 ----

 **Instructions:** Fill in the below information with either real numbers (if you know them) or estimates of how much each line item will be for the given year.

-_This calculator only highlights some of the most commonly used parts of the tax code.
-If you are in a unique situation, always consult with a tax accountant for any detailed questions_

 ------------------